ARMmbed/mbed-os/features/nfc/doc/nfc_design.md

 Messages incoming from the peer are parsed by a `MessageParser` which produce `Record` instances to its client.
-The parsing operation is event-driven: a message parser client register a delegate inside the message parser.
-This delegate get notified whenever an interesting event happen during the parsing.
+The parsing operation is event-driven: a message parser client registers a delegate inside the message parser.
+This delegate gets notified whenever an interesting event happens during the parsing.

 ```cpp
 void set_delegate(Delegate* delegate);